timtebeek/major-migrations-made-easy-slides/slides.md

 And finally, if you would like to play around with the commands shown before, I’ve written a blogpost to accompany this presentation.

-The blogpost migrates an old Spring PetClinic branch from Spring Boot 1.5 on Java 8 to 2.x on Java 17.
+The blogpost migrates the same old Spring PetClinic branch.
 That way you can play around with the commands and see the changes made at every step.

 For your own projects, I recommend you start with the testing framework migrations.